RajDev12/JavaScript-Tutorial/README.md

 - Outputs the string `"hi"` to the console.
 - Logs the data types of variables `a`, `null`, and `undefined`, which are `"number"`, `"object"`, and `"undefined"` respectively.

+## Memory Allocation in JavaScript

+This project explores the concept of memory allocation in JavaScript, focusing on the distinction between primitive data types and non-primitive (reference) types.

+### Key Points Covered:

+1. **Primitive Data Types**: Primitive data types (e.g., numbers, strings, booleans) are stored directly in the stack memory.
+When a primitive value is assigned to a variable, a copy of that value is passed, and any changes to the copy do not affect the original value.

+2. **Example**: In the provided code snippet, variables `a` and `b` demonstrate this behavior with primitive data types.
+When `b` is assigned the value of `a`, it creates a copy of the value, and subsequent changes to `b` do not affect `a`.

+3. **Non-Primitive (Reference) Types**: Non-primitive or reference types (e.g., objects) are stored in the heap memory.
+When a non-primitive value is assigned to a variable, the reference address of the object in memory is passed.
+Therefore, both variables point to the same object, and changes made via one variable will reflect in the other.

+4. **Example**: The code snippet also demonstrates this behavior with objects `user1` and `user2`.
+When `user2` is assigned the value of `user1`, they both reference the same object in memory.
+Subsequent changes to `user2` also affect `user1`.

+### Conclusion:

+Understanding the differences between primitive and non-primitive data types in terms of memory allocation is crucial for writing efficient and bug-free JavaScript code.
+By grasping these concepts, developers can effectively manage memory usage and avoid unexpected behavior in their applications.

 ---To be Continued----